AFIT-R/afit-r.github.io/analytics/predictive/linear_regression.md

 ## Incorporating Interactions {#interactions}

 In our previous analysis of the Advertising data, we concluded that both TV and radio seem to be associated with sales.
 The linear models that formed the basis for this conclusion assumed that the effect on sales of increasing one advertising medium is independent of the amount spent on the other media.
 For example, the linear model (Eq.
-10) states that the average effect on sales of a one-unit increase in TV is always $\beta_1$, regardless of the amount spent on radio.
+10) states that the average effect on sales of a one-unit increase in TV is always $$\beta_1$$, regardless of the amount spent on radio.

 However, this simple model may be incorrect.
 Suppose that spending money on radio advertising actually increases the effectiveness of TV advertising, so that the slope term for TV should increase as radio increases.
 In this situation, given a fixed budget of $100,000, spending half on radio and half on TV may increase sales more than allocating the entire amount to either TV or to radio.
 In marketing, this is known as a *synergy* effect, and in statistics it is referred to as an *interaction* effect.
-One way of extending our model 2 to allow for interaction effects is to include a third predictor, called an *interaction term*, which is constructed by computing the product of $X_1$ and $X_2$ (here we'll drop the Newspaper variable).
+One way of extending our model 2 to allow for interaction effects is to include a third predictor, called an *interaction term*, which is constructed by computing the product of $$X_1$$ and $$X_2$$ (here we'll drop the Newspaper variable).
 This results in the model

 $$ Y = \beta_0 + \beta_1X_1 + \beta_2X_2 + \beta_3X_1X_2 + \epsilon \tag{11}$$

-Now the effect of $X_1$ on $Y$ is no longer constant as adjusting $X_2$ will change the impact of $X_1$ on $Y$.
-We can interpret $\beta_3$ as the increase in the effectiveness of TV advertising for a one unit increase in radio advertising (or vice-versa).
+Now the effect of $$X_1$$ on $$Y$$ is no longer constant as adjusting $$X_2$$ will change the impact of $$X_1$$ on $$Y$$.
+We can interpret $$\beta_3$$ as the increase in the effectiveness of TV advertising for a one unit increase in radio advertising (or vice-versa).
 To perform this in R we can use either of the following.
 Note that option B is a shorthand version as when you create the interaction effect with `*`, R will automatically retain the *main effects*.

 ```r